Azure/azure-openapi-validator/docs/consistent-response-schema-for-put.md

 - RPC-Put-V1-29

 ## Description
 A PUT API must always return the same response schema for both the 200 and 201 status codes.
-The response schema must not vary between the initial put and the subsequent reputs.
+The response schema must not vary between the initial PUT and the subsequent rePUTs.
 The schema represented by the response must always represent the same resource.

 ## How to fix